-Biodiversity – our livelihood
+Biodiversity – the basis for our livelihoods

 © GIZ/Una Jovovic